HectorRicardo/simple-music-app/README.md

     controller.
   - an instance of `MediaSession`, which encapsulates the player.

+You need to wrap your player in a `MediaSession`.
+Conversely, you also need to instantiate a `MediaController` and make your UI exclusively communicate to it.
+This way, your UI will follow the same pattern as the rest of the controllers.

-Using these classes, the media controllers don't communicate directly with the player, and conversely, the player doesn't communicate directly with the media controllers.
+Using this `MediaController`-`MediaSession` pattern, the media controllers don't communicate directly with the player, and conversely, the player doesn't communicate directly with the media controllers.
 Instead, the communication flows according to this diagram (note that the double-pointed arrows indicate bidirectional communication):

 <figure>
   <img src="docs_images/controller-session-connections.svg"